wp-plugins/embedplus-for-wordpress/readme.txt

 9. YouTube Advanced Embed Screenshot 9: Are you interested in learning how much your visitors are actually watching the videos you post?
 We suggest signing up now for this popular analytics feature to start getting data today.
 Use it to supplement Google Analytics.

 == Changelog ==

+= YouTube Advanced Embed 4.8 =
+This update adds an easy "Insert" button in the wizard, without the need to copy/paste (Free and PRO users).
+PRO users can now hide all the buttons in the bottom bar, which can be useful to make room for clean looking annotations.

 = YouTube Advanced Embed 4.7 =
 This update fixes an annotations and CSS issue for both versions, Free and PRO.